solderq35/hitman-3-downpatch/README.md

 - Type `cd <DIRECTORY_ADDRESS>` into your command line / terminal to navigate to that directory in the command line
   - `<ALLCAPS>` in the below documentation should be understood as a stand-in value for your actual credentials / files, please substitute with the correct capitalization, and without angled brackets unless otherwise indicated.
 - Right click to paste into terminal / command line
+- If for some reason a directory has a space in it (e.g. `C:\Program Files...`), then please surround it with single quotes for any command line arugments, e.g. `cd 'C:\Program Files...'`, or it won't work

 ## OS